ryan-storey/MURAL-oauth-sample/README.md

 Copy the client id and secret into the two variables on lines 6 and 7 of my_mural.js

 Copy the value of the redirect_uri variable of line 8 (should be 'http://localhost:8080/oauth') into the 'Redirect URLs' field under the OAuth section.
+Set ALL the permissions to checked (including the write ones).

 Click save.